garlic-flavor/vwrite/README.md

 VWRITE - Version WRITEr -
 =========================
-This program appends some informations to your D source codes.
+This program appends some informations to your D source codes. and modify your coding style.

 Expected character coding of the source code is UTF-8(non-BOM) only.

 _!!!NOTICE!!!_
 --------
-__THIS PROGRAM WILL CHANGE YOUR PROJECT'S WHITE SPACING RULE ACCRODING TO THE RULE OF DMD!__
+__THIS PROGRAM WILL CHANGE YOUR PROJECT'S WHITE SPACING RULE ACCORDING TO THE RULE OF DMD!__

 WHITE SPACING RULE OF DMD